About the BRSCC Fiesta Championship

 There has also been the occasional celebrity racer in the past, with names such as Maxi Jazz (Faithless musician) and Daley Thompson (athlete) getting behind the wheel to try their hand.

-Thanks to the Championship’s administration now being taken in house by the BRSCC, this has seen grid sizes return to the healthy numbers seen in previous years.
+Thanks to the Championship’s administration being looked after in house by the BRSCC, this has seen grid sizes return to the healthy numbers seen in previous years.
 This certainly proves that for a number of drivers, the Fiesta is still the racer of choice.

 For new drivers looking to start racing, see the BRSCC ‘How to Go Motor Racing’ video.